mpaldridge/mpaldridge.github.io/_posts/2026-05-17-guardian-novels.md

 One book, Love in the Time of Cholera by Gabriel García Márquez, would enter the top 100.
 There are no huge moves, although A Farewell to Arms by Ernest Hemingway and The Vegetarian by Han Kang would each rise eight places.

-## Normiest and least-normie voters
+## Weirdest and least-weird ballots

 The voter who was most representative of the electoral college as a whole was Eimear McBride, narrowly beating Siri Hustvedt – at least by one way of measuring representative-ness that I can’t be bothered to get into right now.
 McBride voted for five out of the top six on the final list; her full ballot was as follows: